harshtalks/last-days-since/README.md

 # Incident Counter

-A sample React and Redux application for teacher React and Redux.
+A sample React and Redux application to learn React and Redux.